DIY Rain Chains

 SO WHAT IS A RAIN CHAIN ANYWAY?

-So what is a rain chain anyway?
+Firstly, let us tell you what exactly a rain chain is.
 Rain chains were first used in commercial buildings and modern houses to get rid of the need for downpipes connected to roof gutters.
-Instead of the rain water being channelled down a sometimes ugly-looking downpipe, the rain runs off the roof into a gutter and then runs down a chain to the ground where it flows onto the ground into a storm water drain or into the ground, garden bed, pond or water feature.
-We landscapers love the fact that something drab and boring like a downpipe can become a beautiful garden feature!
+Instead of the rainwater being channelled down a sometimes ugly-looking downpipe, the rain runs off the roof into a gutter and then runs down a chain to the ground.
+Here, it flows onto the ground into a stormwater drain or into the ground, garden bed, pond or water feature.
+We landscapers love the fact that something drab and boring, like a downpipe, can become a beautiful garden feature!

-Rain chains are beneficial because they actually slow the flow of the water down as it has to bump and trickle down the grooves of the chain links and objects, and this then prevents soil erosion when it runs into the ground as the flow is slower.
-They also create a subtle amount of white noise like a water feature and help to ionise the air around them which is beneficial to us, animals and plants.
+Lately, the DIY movement got a hold of the idea and took rain chains to a whole new level of cool and fun to make.
+Moreover, rain chains are beneficial because they actually slow the flow of the water down.
+The flowing water has to bump and trickle down the grooves of the chain links and objects.
+This then prevents soil erosion when it runs into the ground as the flow is slower.
+They also create a subtle amount of white noise, like a water feature.
+Furthermore, rain chains help to ionise the air around them, which is beneficial to us, animals and plants.

 ALUMINIUM

-Aluminium is a bright, silvery white metal that gets a stony texture when it oxidizes and can look pretty interesting.
-It is very soft and light metal and quite easy to cut yourself into different shapes.
+Aluminium is a bright, silvery-white metal that gets a stony texture when it oxidizes and can look pretty interesting.
+In addition to its good looks, it is a very soft and light metal and quite easy to cut yourself into different shapes.
 Combine it with heavier chain links or objects to give the chain some weight for windy conditions.

 UPCYCLED METAL OBJECTS